AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2026-06-0.md

 - Opening a review task in the Editor using Side-by-Side view for the commented version, displays the version as None instead of the associated version for the topic.
 (GUIDES-45127)
 - When accessing the Review task page, page breaks between topics are not displayed, resulting in the continuous rendering of content sections.
 (GUIDES-46777)
 - For a review task in the Side-by-Side view for the commented version, the comment panel is slightly left-shifted relative to the corresponding content.
 (GUIDES-46061)

+## Known issues

+Adobe has identified the following known issues for the 2026.06.0 release:

+## Review

+- When a review task is reassigned to a user outside the project team, the user can perform review actions despite lacking project membership, while reviewer visibility, review status tracking, and delegation notifications do not function correctly.
+(GUIDES-46602)

+## Publishing

+- When publishing content with DITAVAL filtering that excludes all bulleted list items through conditional profiling, the output incorrectly retains an empty bullet marker instead of removing the entire list structure.
+(GUIDES-47238)

+- When publishing a Native AEM Site output with a new baseline, the Topic List appears blank and fails to display the topics included in the selected baseline.
+(GUIDES-46480) <br> **Workaround**: Publish the Native AEM Site output using the old baseline, which can be configured through the configuration manager.

+## Editor 2.0

+- When working in Outline view with **Track changes** enabled, rejecting a change removes the entire content within the tag instead of only rejecting the specific modified content.
+(GUIDES-48319)

+- The **Export as PDF** button in the Preview mode does not perform any action when the editor toolbar is customized using `editor_toolbar.json` in a folder profile.
+(GUIDES-47525)

+- When working with the Side-by-side view for a topic in read-only mode, making a selection in the Source mode (right side) does not sync the corresponding selection in the Author mode (left side).
+(GUIDES-46896)

+- While performing deletion operations, some minor inconsistencies in cursor movement and navigation can occur across image maps, structured elements, inline formatting tags, and non-mergeable blocks, occasionally resulting in unexpected cursor or deletion behavior.
+(GUIDES-46756)

+- Using `Ctrl+click` on a broken link in a Map editor triggers an application error.
+(GUIDES-45544)

+- When selecting content by dragging across a table or simpletable, the selection behavior does not work as expected, preventing you from accurately selecting table content.
+(GUIDES-45406)

+- When dragging and dropping a topic or map into the Map editor, the `type` attribute is not added to the inserted `<topicref>` element.
+(GUIDES-45251)

+- In the Side-by-side view, the previous search term remains highlighted in the Author mode (left side) even after a new search term is entered and searched on the Source mode (right side).
+(GUIDES-45128)

+- Pressing backspace at the beginning of a paragraph immediately following read-only content (such as a `conref` paragraph) can unexpectedly delete or merge the editable paragraph, leading to unexpected deletion of the editable paragraph.
+(GUIDES-45049)

+- When condition indicators are applied to elements such as `bodydiv`, the indicators overflow into adjacent tags in Full Tags View, resulting in incorrect visual rendering.
+(GUIDES-44971)

+- When working in the Editor, you are unable to select `keyrefs` or keys derived from maps (including glossary entries within maps referenced in `term` or `abbreviated-form` elements), resulting in a degraded authoring experience.
+(GUIDES-45790) <br> **Workaround**: You can change the value of `keyref` from the Right panel using the attributes values.

+- In the Outline view, re-enabling **Show text** after closing and reopening a topic does not display text alongside element tags.
+(GUIDES-48320) <br> **Workaround**: Enable the **Show text** option and then reopen the topic.
+After reopening, the text is displayed correctly alongside the element tags.

+- When an inline tag is renamed using the **Rename element** option, the breadcrumb does not update immediately and reflects the change only after the cursor is moved into the tag or the view mode is changed.
+(GUIDES-44993) <br> **Workaround**: Refresh the browser after renaming the inline tag to update the breadcrumb.

+- When a MathML equation is inserted as a `conref`, it does not render correctly.
+(GUIDES-46601) <br> **Workaround**: Wrap the MathML equation inside a `<p>` element and use that `<p>` element as the conref source.